 FORM 10-Q

-(Mark One)
+σl

+Mark (

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934
+≺ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF TH E SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended September 28, 2014
+For the quarterly period ended Sept ember 28, 2014

-TRANSITION REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934
+TRANSITION REPORT UNDER SECTION 13 OR 15(d) OF THE SECU RITIES EXCHANGE ACT OF 1934

-For the transition period from \\\\\\ to \\\\\
+For the transition period from to

-Commission File Number: 001-32253
+Commission File Number: 001-3 2253

+EnerSys

 (Exact name of registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-23-3058564 (I.R.S.
-Employer Identification No.)

-2366 Bernville Road Reading, Pennsylvania 19605 (Address of principal executive offices) (Zip Code)

-Registrant's telephone number, including area code: 610-208-1991

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. $\boxtimes$ YES $\square$ NO.

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes 🗷 No $\Box$

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Securities Exchange Act of 1934.
+Delaware 23-3058564 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 2366 Bernville Road Reading, Pennsylvania 1960 (Address of principal executive offices) (: Registrant's telephone number, including area code: 610-208-1991 by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the hat the registrant was required to file such reports), and (2) has been subject to such filing requirements for the such shorte by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any elation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the regist to Rule 405 e by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, crated filer," and "smaller reporting company" in Rule 12b-2 of the Securities Exchange Act of 1934. r a smaller reporting company.
+See the definitions of "large accelerated fil er," arge a occelerated filer Accelerated filer Ion-ac celerated filer Smaller reporting company

-Large accelerated filer X Accelerated filer Non-accelerated filer □ (Do not check if a smaller reporting company) Smaller reporting company Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Securities Exchange Act of 1 934). 🗆 YES 🗷 NO.